bluekvirus/Stage.js/implementation/HOWTO.md

 window.location.hash = '#navigate/ABC/EFG/...';
 ```

-There is an `navigate-away` event triggered to call `onNavigateAway` method on a context when the application is switching away from one.
-Use this listener if you want to store some of the context state and recover later.
+There is an `navigate-away` event triggered to call `onNavigateAway` method on a view when the application is switching away from one.
+Use this listener if you want to store some of the view state and recover later.
 We recommend that you use the localStorage feature of HTML5 and we have already include a library for you in the framework distribution. (see [store.js](https://github.com/marcuswestin/store.js) for more)

 You can pass an additional *silent* argument with the `app:navigate` event to avoid changing the url hash path during the navigation:
 ```
 Application.trigger('app:navigate', {
-    context: context, //optional
+    context: context, //optional 1st lvl view name
-    subpath: subpath //omitting context will append subpath to current context }, true);
+    subpath: subpath //omitting context will append subpath to current #path }, true);
 //or
 Application.trigger('app:navigate', 'path string...', true);
 ```

-If you defined a `guard` function as property in one of your contexts, it will be called before the context gets switched to.
+If you defined a `guard` function as property in one of your contexts (1st lvl views), it will be called before the context gets switched to.
 If the `guard` function returns an error, `app:context-guard-error` will get triggered on the `Application` object with the returned error and context name.
 You can use this mechanism to guard your contexts from unauthenticated users and automatically jump to a pre-defined login context.
 ```
 (function(app){